mmobec/secoem/README.md

 **Scenarios:**

-g. `scenarios/famscen("nom de la familia")/famscen-SIM.dat` — AMPL data file containing the values of all scenarios (electricity market prices, wind and PV generation).
+g. `scenarios/famscen/famscen-SIM.dat` —  data file containing the values of all scenarios (electricity market prices, wind and PV generation).
 It also contains the cluster structure to represent the scenario tree.

-See Section *Convert AMPL Data to Pyomo Format* on converting the AMPL data files into Pyomo data files.

 ### 2. Code Files